Lukuralli Readathon inspires children to read

 Behind the idea for Lukuralli Readathon are two mothers from Espoo, who share a passion for encouraging students to read while doing their share as global citizens.

-”The key to a better life is education made possible by literacy both in Malawi and in Finland.
+”The key to a better life is education made possible by literacy.
 For this very reason we want to challenge all Finnish schools to take part in Lukuralli Readathon”, says Pauliina Erätuuli, who held the first Lukuralli Readathon together with Aino Försti-Smith.

 Taksvärkki RY (Operation a Day’s Work Finland)

 Funded by youth themselves, Taksvärkki has implemented development co-operation projects for the benefit of the children and the youth of the world for over fifty years.

 Taksvärkki is an expert organisation of development co-operation projects and global citizenship education.
 The development co-operation projects empower young people, promote youth participation in society and defend youth rights in developing countries.
 With different campaigns and work in the field of global citizenship education Taksvärkki encourages the youth of Finland to take on their global responsibility.
 Read more about Taksvärkki’s work.

 Taksvärkki ry’s fundraising permits in Finland: RA/2020/389

 With 15 euros one adolescent can participate in a four-day training in life management skills.

 Especially in secondary school the number of girls going to school falls rapidly.
 The girls are left without essential knowledge and skills that would help them find jobs and develop their life management skills.
 The training sessions, during which girls and young women can learn different skills in life management and participation, give them important tools for life and offer possibilities for participation.

 With 50 euros one adolescent can participate in a three-day networking and empowerment camp for girls.